 In general, a puppy needs a bathroom break once every hour for each month of age.
-This means that a one-month-old puppy needs to relieve himself every hour, while a five-month-old puppy can wait longer for relief.
+This means that a 1-month-old puppy needs to relieve himself every hour, while a 5-month-old puppy can wait longer for relief.

-Training your dog to use pee pads is a wonderful way to acclimate him to a schedule so that he knows there is a safe, designated spot to relieve himself inside.
+Training your dog to use pee pads is a wonderful way to acclimate him to a schedule so that he knows there’s a safe, designated spot to relieve himself inside.

-Bonding with a new pet takes time, especially if they are very young.
-When you first bring a puppy home, keep in mind that he is probably anxious at best and outright terrified at worst.
+Bonding with a new pet takes time, especially at a very young age.
+When you first bring a puppy home, keep in mind that he’s probably anxious at best and outright terrified at worst.

-Do not just pick up your puppy, drop it off at your place and leave a few hours later to go to work.
-Be sure to time it so you have at least a few days free to bond with your new canine companion.
+Don’t just pick up your pup, drop it off at your place and leave a few hours later to go to work.
+Be sure to time it so you have at least a few days free to connect with your new canine companion.

-Show the pup around the house, and make him as comfortable as possible before leaving him alone for the first time.
-If you bring him home on Friday, stay close by his side until Saturday so he gets to know you and trusts his new environment.
+Show him around the house, and make him as comfortable as possible before leaving him alone.
+That way, he will have a chance to get to know you better and trust his new environment.

-Next, do a test run.
-On Sunday, check how your puppy reacts when you go out and lock the door behind you.
+Then, do a test run.
+After a few days home, check how your puppy reacts when you go out and lock the door behind you.
 You can even wait outside for a couple of minutes to get an indication of how simple (or hard) it will be to leave him on his own.

-You cannot expect your new puppy to react well to training and bonding if his basic needs are not met.
+You cannot expect your new puppy to react well to training and bonding if his basic needs aren’t met.
 This means ensuring that ample food, water, warmth, and affection are available.

 Before you even think of bringing a new puppy home, be sure that you have the time, patience and resources to raise him right.
 Much like human babies, puppies need constant attention and feeding.

-Estimate your puppy’s feeding requirements by looking at his food label or consulting with your vet.
-Then, spread out the meals evenly throughout the day (generally, up to four times).
+Estimate your puppy’s feeding requirements by looking at his food label, calculating or consulting with a vet/pet nutritionist.
+Then, spread out the meals evenly throughout the day (preferably up to 4 times).

 Lastly, as I mentioned earlier, puppies cannot hold their urine in for too long.
 If you know you will be away from home a lot, do not set your puppy up for failure and make sure to potty him to use pee pads as soon as possible.